PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 Generate one or more "right" answer.
 There must be one but some questions might have multiple choice.
 Generate 5 false answers that sound correct but truely wrong.

+Consider some questions can be in the form "Which of the following are true statements?" or "Which of the following are false statements?"
+Then have multiple true answers mixed with false answers.

 Look at the question and the answers.
 Determine the number of points (1 to 20) the question might be worth according to this table:
 * Beginner - 1 point
 * Beginner-Intermediate - 2 points